ryangray/quickfont/README.md

 - New MC loader progress bar that doesn't slow the load down much
 - Had intended to add MC code for flips and rotates but it is still buggy.
 - Added a few REM labels for menu key codes and gosub calls

+### Version 2.4 - 10 February 2024

+- Make the UI BG color only cycle around after white back to black rather than shift+1 and shift+2 for back and forth
+- Make shift+1 reveal the character bytes (not documented on screen)
+- Captures the loaded file name to show at the top and set it when you save
+- Allow editing of the UDG characters with shift+9 to switch back and forth.
+  They replace letters A through U, which are indicated with inverse letters, and you just select and edit those.
+While in UDG mode, the save and load apply to the UDGs only.
+The UDG filename is kept separately.
+- Changed copy ROM chars to e/E/>= in edit mode
+- Add extra keys help on ? key in edit mode
+- Add h/v flip (not MC) in edit mode: keys h and v
+- Add l/r rotate (not MC) in edit mode: keys r and t